dbzl-project11/dbzl-project11.github.io/teams/cinema.md

 ### Current Roster and specific player restrictions:

-- Turles
+- Zangya
-- Garlic Jr
+- Broly (SSJ)
+  - May not start in Legendary SSJ Broly form
 - Gogeta
    - Banned from Master Blast and Rush Blast 2.
-- Zangya
+- Janemba
 - Fasha

 ### Master List